Ipimorpha subtusa: Technical description and variation

 The wingspan is 27–30 mm.
 The length of the forewings is 14–16 mm.
 Forewing with outcurved termen.
 Forewing olive grey-brown; inner and outer lines outwards directed, the inner straight, the outer slightly curved, pale yellow; the costal edge also yellow; the median shade obscure; the submarginal line faint, with a dark shade before it; the stigmata with pale margins; hindwing dark grey, with the fringe pale; the ab. pallida Tutt is a colourless pale grey form without any rufous or fuscous admixture.

 Biology

 The moth flies in one generation from mid-June to mid-September .The spherical, yellowish egg is flattened at the base.
-It is covered with strong, slightly serrated ribs, about half of which reach the very small, recessed micropyl zone.
+It is covered with strong, slightly serrated ribs, about half of which reach the very small, recessed micropyle zone.
 Larva pale yellowish green; dorsal line broadly, subdorsal narrowly yellowish; spiracular line pale yellow; head yellow marked with black.
 The larvae feed between the united leaves of aspen and other poplar species.

-The pupa is reddish brown in colour and has two almost straight, diverging thorns on the kremaster.
+The pupa is reddish brown in colour and has two almost straight, diverging thorns on the cremaster.